OlenaDen/llandudno-art-club/README.md

 }
 ```

-- Part of the code copied from Runnable example CSS-CC-46-complete to style the footer.
+- Part of the code copied from Runnable example CSS-CC-46-complete to style the footer:

 ```css
 footer {